Egg Donation and IVF

 Finding your own egg donor.

 This is the most daunting of exercises for many of our patients.
-Most of our patients are overwhelmed at the thought of asking someone to do something so personal, intrusive and time consuming., always fearing rejection.
+Most of our patients are overwhelmed at the thought of asking someone to do something so personal, intrusive and time consuming, always fearing rejection.
 There are sensitive ways to do this – but it does take courage.
-Remember also that it may be very flattering for someone to be asked.

 Many of our patients look first to family, extended family and friends for an egg donor.
 The ideal egg donor would be under the age of 35 years, have good ovarian reserve or proven fertility, be mature, have a stable and happy social and personal life, and a healthy genetic background.
 For many women a relative may be favored for the obvious genetic and personal reasons.